Labelled ‘jihadi’, Sai Baba’s idol demolished in Delhi. Hindu hardliner exults. Devotees despair

 “I had never been there before,” he said.
 He expressed shock at the board displayed outside the Dasna Devi temple which says Muslims are not allowed.

-Turning to a group of the men who huddled in his house overhearing his conversation with this reporter, Padam Panwar introduced one of them as Mohammad Nadeem, his tenant, and Yaseer, whom he described as an old friend.
-Yasser however distanced himself from Panwar when this reporter requested to click a photograph.
+Turning to a group of the men who were huddled in his house overhearing his conversation with this reporter, Padam Panwar introduced one of them as Mohammad Nadeem, his tenant, and Yaseer, whom he described as an old friend.
+Yasser, however, distanced himself from Panwar when this reporter requested to click a photograph.

 Others present in the house were quick to defend him.
 “There is no Hindu-Muslim here,” said Padam Panwar’s friend Deepak, a resident of Shahpur Jat.
 “Muslims live as tenants in every other building here.
 If that was the case then why would we let them stay.”